4th South Carolina Colored Infantry Regiment

 The 4th South Carolina Colored Infantry Regiment was an African-American infantry regiment that served in the Union Army during the American Civil War.

 Service

 The 4th South Carolina Infantry was organized at Fernandina, Florida and mustered into Federal service in July 1863.

+The regiment initially conducted fatigue and guard duty at Fernandina, Florida until February 1864, when it moved to Hilton Head, South Carolina, performing duty, before moving to Jacksonville, Florida to conduct its final assignment of duty until consolidation in March, 1864.

 The regiment was consolidated with 3rd South Carolina to form the 21st United States Colored Infantry Regiment on March 14, 1864.